 The unconscious emotional parts of the brain are fast and extremely powerful.
 They often override the conscious, logical parts of the brain.
 So many times we do things because we feel like it or because it feels good, not because we’ve used our better judgment.
 Our emotions drive much of our behavior, and the parts of the brain involving our emotions act mostly unconscious.
 Pretty scary if you think about it.

 But there is hope!
-We can become more conscious and better manage our emotional brains with techniques like mindfulness, meditation, journaling and cognitive restructuring.
-If you want to learn more about those techniques, check out some of the other resources on this blog and platform.
+We can become more conscious and better manage our emotional brains with techniques like mindfulness, meditation, journaling and cognitive restructuring (all described on this platform).